-- Return the chicken with juices back to the pot or Dutch oven.
+- Return the chicken with its juices back to the pot or Dutch oven.
 Add the chicken broth and orange juice to the pot and bring to a boil.
-Reduce heat to low, cover with a tight-fitting lid, and simmer until chicken is fully cooked.
+Reduce to low heat, cover with a tight-fitting lid, and simmer until the chicken is fully cooked.
 Approximately 25 minutes.

 - Carefully remove chicken to a clean bowl and set aside.
 Reserve broth for later use.

-- Heat olive oil in a separate large and heavy-bottomed saucepan over medium-high heat.
-Add the onions and sauté until golden brown and just starting to caramelize, approximately 12 minutes.
-Stir frequently.
-Reduce heat to medium.
+- Heat the olive oil in a separate large, heavy-bottomed saucepan over medium-high heat.
+Add the onions and sauté until golden brown and just starting to caramelize, approximately 12 minutes, stirring frequently.
+Reduce medium heat.
 Add the pumpkin seeds, sliced almonds, garlic, cumin seeds, coriander seeds, whole star anise, and whole cloves to the saucepan.
 Sauté for 1-2 minutes, until garlic becomes fragrant, stirring continuously.

 - Add the dried chiles to the pot and stir to combine.
 Sauté for approximately 2-3 minutes or until chiles start to soften.